LibraryCarpentry/lc-open-refine/episodes/08-writing-transformations.md

 >7.
 In the Expression box type ```value.toTitlecase()```
 >8.
 In the Preview pane under value.toTitlecase() you can see what the effect of running this will be
 >9.
 Click ```OK```
+>0.
+Find examples of titles that are still not correct, or have been incorrectly cased (abbreviations, species names, etc.)
 {: .checklist}